 Why is a heart aging consultation needed?

-Heart attack is the single biggest killer of adults in North america.
+A heart attack is the single biggest killer of adults in North America.
 According to the heart and Stroke Foundation of Canada, someone dies of heart attack or stroke every 7 minutes.
 As we age, our blood vessels narrow with plaque and debris.